yaacov/songdb/README.md

 ## Prefill the Database with Sample Songs
 The project includes an example file `songs/sample_songs.py` that contains a list of sample songs.
 When you run the server, the database will be prefilled with these songs automatically.

+## Demo HTML search
+For a demo search page, start the server and then open the page https://localhost:8000/ on a web btrowser.

 ## Example Usage
 ### Prefill the Database